User Rights Policy

 - necessary to establish, exercise or defend legal claims; or

-- necessary for scientific, etc.
+- necessary for scientific purpose, etc.

 With regards to personal data processed by us under the lawful basis of our legitimate interests, you may object to our processing on such grounds.
 However, even if we receive your objection, we will be permitted to continue processing the personal data in the event that (subject to applicable laws and regulations.):